Long story short: we recommend you wait until after your baby is born.

 Using wavelengths of light, laser hair removal targets the melanin, or color, located in the hair follicle.
 This is why lasers work best when removing darker hairs such as under the arms and in the pubic area.
 Using today’s most advanced laser technology, the hair follicle can be destroyed without damaging the skin’s surface.
 A cryogenic coolant spray is used during each treatment to numb the area being treated and minimize discomfort.

 Depending on the area being treated, your skin type, and skin color most people will need anywhere between five and ten laser sessions in order to achieve complete hair removal.
 After each treatment, the hair will go through the shedding process.
 Because body hair grows in cycles, the treatments will need to be spread out at a minimum of eight weeks apart.
+Learn more about the process with these laser hair removal faqs.

 See how laser hair removal treatments are performed in this video: